 This makes them a prime target for attackers looking to access sensitive data or disrupt clinical operations.
 These devices range from patient monitors and diagnostic equipment to implantable devices such as pacemakers.

 The consequences of a breach or attack on a medical device can be severe, including theft of patient data, disruption of critical care, and even harm to patients.
-For example, if a medical device is hacked or disrupted, it could potentially lead to incorrect diagnoses or treatment or even malfunction and directly harm the patient.
+For example, if someone hacks a medical device, it can potentially lead to incorrect diagnoses or treatment or even malfunction and directly harm the patient.

 This is particularly concerning given patients’ reliance on these devices for their care and the potential for severe consequences if they are not functioning properly.